davemo88/mynews/README.md

 ### next features
 - entire articles instead of just headlines
 - modify target audience in the browser
-  - learn from user behavior
 - more websites besides politico
+- learn target audience from user behavior